 Overview

-The Farm Employer Overtime Credit is a refundable tax credit available for farm employers who pay overtime wages after January 1, 2024, based on the phase-in of an overtime threshold in New York State.
+The Farm Employer Overtime Credit is a refundable tax credit available for farm employers who pay overtime wages, based on the phase-in of an overtime threshold in New York State.

-Farm employers may apply to the New York State Department of Agriculture and Markets for an advance payment of the eligible overtime paid between January 1 and July 31 each year.
+Farm employers may apply to the New York State Department of Agriculture and Markets for a certificate of advance payment for eligible overtime paid between January 1 and July 31 each year.

 Farm Eligibility